 Part of the joy of attending Wales’ first live Crime Literature festival will be the journey.
 Whether travelling by road, rail, or air, you will have the opportunity to enjoy the rugged beauty of the Welsh landscape as you travel towards our western coast.

-There are many starting points for your journey, so here are some general directions for whatever distance you are coming from.
+There are many starting points for your journey, so here are some general directions for whatever direction you are coming from.
 The biggest help we can give you is simple – plan ahead.

 By Land – Self-drive